eslint/rfcs/designs/2025-rule-tester-assertion-options/README.md

 #### requireLocation

 If `requireLocation` is set to `true`, the invalid test case's error validation must include all location assertions such as `line`, `column`, `endLine`, and `endColumn`.
+`endLine` or `endColumn` may be absent or `undefined`, if the observed error does not contain these properties.

 ```ts
 ruleTester.run("rule-name", rule, {